Cell-Free MIMO with Rotatable Antennas: When Macro-Diversity Meets Antenna Directivity: Simulation Results and Discussions

 Fig.~\ref{fig:pdirRange} shows the average minimum user rate versus the antenna directivity factor $p$, where we set $P_{\text{max}}=15$ dBm, and $\theta_{\text{max}} = \pi/3$.
-The two proposed schemes benefit monotonically from increasing $p$, indicating that stronger directivity can be effectively converted into fairness gains when the RA orientations are properly adjusted and jointly designed with beamforming.
+The two proposed schemes benefit monotonically from increasing $p$, indicating that stronger antenna directivity can be effectively converted into fairness gains when the RA orientations are properly adjusted and jointly designed with beamforming.
+This observation further highlights the interplay between macro-diversity and antenna directivity, since stronger directivity can be fully exploited only when the effective distributed AP--user link qualities are properly shaped through RA orientation optimization.
 In contrast, the ``Fixed antenna orientation'' baseline degrades noticeably as $p$ increases, since a narrower main-lobe with misaligned boresights reduces the effective coverage of the worst users and exacerbates unfairness.
 The ``Isotropic antenna'' baseline is insensitive to $p$, as expected, while the ``Random antenna orientation'' scheme exhibits limited improvement and can even deteriorate for large $p$, suggesting that higher directivity is not inherently beneficial without principled orientation control.
+The shared-orientation scheme captures part of the RA gain under moderate directivity, but its performance degrades when $p$ becomes large because the narrower antenna main lobes make the AP-wise common-orientation constraint less flexible.
+These results also show that the observed RA gain is not tied to a single directivity setting within the adopted cosine-power model.
 Overall, the figure highlights that directivity is a double-edged sword: it amplifies the benefits of optimized RA designs, yet can be detrimental when orientations are not properly optimized.